 There are different ways of fixing a betting limit.
 Some limit is necessary; otherwise a player with a lot more money would have, or would be perceived to have, an unfair advantage.
 Once fixed, the limit should be unalterable throughout the game unless the players unanimously agree to change the stakes.
 Some popular limit systems follow:

 No one may bet or raise by more than a stipulated number of chips, for example, two, or five, or 10.
 Usually this limit varies with the stage of the game: In Draw Poker, if the limit is five before the draw, it might be ten after the draw.
 In Stud Poker, if the limit is five in the first four betting intervals, it is 10 in the final betting interval (and often ten whenever a player has a pair or better showing).

 Any bet or raise is limited to the number of chips in the pot at that time.
-This means that a player who raises may count as part of the pot the number of chips required for him to call.
+This means that a player who raises may count as part of the pot the number of chips required for the player to call.
 If there are six chips in the pot, and a bet of four is made, the total is 10 chips; it requires four chips for the next player to call, making 14; and the player may then raise by 14 chips.
 But even when the pot limit is played, there should be some maximum limit, such as 50 chips.

 In a fixed-limit game, it is often agreed that following any very good hand - a full house or better, for example - there will be one deal by each player of Jackpots, in which everyone antes double, and the betting limit is doubled for these deals as well.

 A maximum limit is put on the number of chips any player may lose.
-Each takes out one stack at the start; if he loses that stack, the banker issues the player another, without charging for it, and in many cases, the player can get still a third stack free before dropping out of the game.
+Each takes out one stack at the start; if they lose that stack, the banker issues the player another, without charging for it, and in many cases, the player can get still a third stack free before dropping out of the game.
 (Some limit should be placed on the number of free stacks so that a player will have the incentive to play carefully.)